GEORGE BARCLAY

 A safe-cracking heist in Hatton Gardens nets the thieves a nice number of diamonds.
 The thieves are quickly caught but the diamonds remain missing.
 George Barclay is hired by the insurance company to find them but he comes up empty.
 A few months later, he buys the latest thriller from a popular author and discovers the plot is the same as the actual robbery.
 Back on the case, Barclay will find threatening letters, a couple of dead bodies, and a chase from England to the French Riviera.

-The Reluctant Cloak And Dagger Man
+6 The Reluctant Cloak And Dagger Man The Reluctant Cloak And Dagger Man

 Written by Ernest Paul